Plan ahead with an emergency kit. Build an emergency kit, including food, water, medical needs and important documents.

 Turn around - don't drown.
 Everyone has heard and seen this repeatedly but people still do it.
 Don't drive a car through floodwaters.
 Floodwater and sand can ruin a car's transmission and differential.
 It can also destroy bearings, brakes, computers, wiring and starters.

 When severe weather strikes, keep Bay News 9 close!

-We'll keep you up to date on the latest watches and warnings for where you live.
+We'll keep you up to date on the latest watches and warnings for your neighborhood.

-You can also take the Bay News 9 Weather Experts with you on the road:
+You can also take the Bay News 9 Weather Experts with you wherever you go: